antublue/test-engine/MIGRATION.md

 ### Arguments

-The `Named` generic interface allows for naming arguments.
+The `Argument` generic interface allows for naming arguments.

 Example: